Which is the best

 of that the last operational Typhoon class boats is significantly exceeding its

 planned service life of 25 years.
-It is planned that it will remain
+It was planned that it will remain

 operational as a testing platform until 2019 and scrapped after